scorpionmit01/homebridge-jewish-calendar/README.md

 ## Explanations of some Specifics:

-Koshesh is true whenever Shabbat or Yom Kippur is true.
+Koshesh is true whenever Shabbat or Yom Tov is true.
 I have it so I can check a single value when disabling routines that run off motion sensors.

 Sefirat Omer settings are:
   Ashkenazi: Pesach 2 -> before Lag B'omer